johandahlberg/PiperWorkshop/tutorial.md

 * Run it in distributed mode

 **What is Queue?** <br/>
 [Queue](http://www.broadinstitute.org/gatk/guide/topic?name=queue) is a framework for writing pipelines developed by the GATK group at the Broad Institure and is released under a MIT licence.
 Queue is built in Scala and contains a few core concepts which will be covered below.
 Only the basics will be covered here.
-For more you material, here are some useful resources:
+For more material, here are some useful resources:

 * http://www.broadinstitute.org/gatk/guide/events?id=3391
 * http://www.broadinstitute.org/gatk/guide/topic?name=queue